mx-Liu123/AgentCommander/README.md

 *   **global_vars**: Variables available to the agent (e.g., system prompts, python paths).
 *   **llm_changeable_vars**: List of variables the LLM is allowed to modify in `history.json`.
 *   **workflow**: The workflow definition graph.
 Can be a full JSON object or a string path to a separate JSON file (e.g., `"my_workflows/workflow_v1.json"`).

+## Tips & Best Practices

+*   **Optimizing ML Parameter Search**: For a good balance between model iteration speed and computational cost, a duration of **20-30 minutes** for an `exp` directory coupled with ML parameter searching is often a cost-effective approach.
+This allows sufficient exploration without excessive expenditure.

 ## Security Considerations & Disclaimer